Arctic Monkeys - I Bet You Look Good On The Dancefloor

 1. The shot of Alex Turner singing passionately into the microphone, with his trademark slicked-back hair and and confident stage presence.
 This moment would appeal to Arctic Monkeys fans because it captures Turner's charismatic and captivating stage persona, which is a key part of the band's appeal.

 2. The scene of the band members performing an energetic, guitar-driven instrumental section.
 This moment would resonate with Arctic Monkeys fans because it showcases the band's musical skill and tight, dynamic performances, which are a hallmark of their live shows and recordings.3.
 The shot of the crowd singing along and enthusiastically enjoying the music.
-This moment would appeal to Arctic Monkeys fans because it highlights the band's ability to connect with and energize their audience, creating a sense
+This moment would appeal to Arctic Monkeys fans because it highlights the band's ability to connect with and energize their audience, creating a sense of shared experience and excitement that is a vital part of the fan experience at their concerts.

 4) How did fans take a leading role in making Arctic Monkeys famous back in 2005?